OlanrewajuHammed/LITA_Class_Documentation/README.md

-# LITA_Excel_Class_Documentation
+# LITA_Excel_Class_Portfolio
-Documentation of my excel classes in The Incubator Hub
+A collection of Excel projects and assignments completed during my Excel class.
+This repository highlights my proficiency in various Excel skills, from foundation of data to visualization.